 MONTAGNE: Getting back to the general subject of the budget, do you hear any serious talk on the campaign trail?

 WESSEL: Unfortunately, no. It's kind of disappointing that neither campaign seems willing to explain the facts to people; and say, we have to make some choices, and these are the choices I want to make.
 It is simply not true that A, we can solve our deficit problem only by taxing the top tier of people.
 And it's very unlikely that we can cut spending enough to solve the deficit, without raising taxes on pretty much the bulk of the American people.

 MONTAGNE: If you controlled things - if you were a moderator of a debate between the two candidates, what sorts of things would you try and get from them, in that debate?

 WESSEL: I would tell them, before the debate, look, here's the deficit problem.
 Let's agree on the dimensions of the deficit problem.
 I'd like you to give me your recipe - the five things you would do, that would actually bring the deficit down to some manageable level over the next 10 years; and we could pick what that level is.
 We could see how much would do they do in tax increases, how much would they do in cutting defense spending, and so forth.

 A budget is a way to put into specifics, what your belief system is.
 So it would be good if we could somehow force the candidate to say, "yes, I differ from my opponent; here's my recipe."
 And then people would know what they would do, if they were elected.

 WESSEL: You're welcome.

-MONTAGNE: David Wessel is economist editor of the Wall Street Journal.
-His new book is called "Red Ink: Inside the High Stakes Politics of the Federal Budget."
+MONTAGNE: David Wessel is economics editor of the Wall Street Journal.
+His new book is called "Red Ink: Inside the High-Stakes Politics of the Federal Budget."

 (SOUNDBITE OF MUSIC)